brandonwiemann/vuenm/README.md

 # Vue and NestJS Monorepo Workspace

-A full-stack PNPM workspace with a Vue UI, NestJS API, and shared libraries.
+Starter template for a full-stack typescript project using Vue, NestJS, and PostgreSQL.

 ## Requirements